 What should the tenant repair?

-Tenants are expected to carry out minor repairs that most competent people could do themselves, such as changing light bulbs and fuses, and unblocking sinks or baths, and redecorating any walls they damage.
+Tenants are expected to carry out minor repairs that most competent people could do themselves, such as changing light bulbs, unblocking sinks or baths or redecorating any walls they damage (such as by installing a flat-screen TV).
 Depending on the terms of the tenancy agreement, the tenant may also be responsible for keeping the garden in the same condition as when they moved in.

 Can landlords refuse to carry out repairs?